SlopeCraft/SlopeCraftTutorial/BasicPrinciple/Principle of map pixel arts.md

 1. How do minecraft stores map datas?

-   In Minecraft Java Edition, map contents aren't stored in each map item, but under **data** folder. their file names are like **map_i.dat**, which i is any integer no less than 0 and no greater than 2,147,483,647(32767 in 1.12, 2,147,483,647 in 1.13+).
+   In Minecraft Java Edition, map contents aren't stored in each map item, but under **data** folder.
+Their file names are like **map_i.dat**, which i is any integer no less than 0 and no greater than 2,147,483,647(32767 in 1.12, 2,147,483,647 in 1.13+).
 The number i is called map sequence number, each map item in game simply stores its corresponding map sequence number.

    For example, if i hold a map with sequence number 3, when save is loaded, minecraft find the map data files named *map_3.dat* and load it, then its contents is shown on the map.
 So the essence of map is not map items, but map data files.

-   Almost everting of a map is stored in its map data file, including each pixel of it.
+   Almost everything of a map is stored in its map data file, including each pixel of it.
 To map pixel arts, the most important thing is how map pixels are stored.

 2. Map pixel and map color